matecom57/clusterio/docs/source/index.rst

     ⚠️ Si se presenta algún problema que no esté contemplado en este wiki por favor repórtalo al administrador del sistema.

-When you create a section, a footnote, or a citation, Sphinx will create a target with the title as the name:

 .. tabs::